-The Albanian population is approximately 3.2 million inhabitants, with a density of 113 inhabitants per square meter.
+The Albanian population is approximately 2.88 million inhabitants, with about 113 inhabitants per square meter.
 The Albanian population is generally young and it is distinguished for its vitality.
-The most populated parts of the country are the area of the capital city, the port of Durrës and generally the western lowlands of the country.
-Albania is a country with a homogeneous population.
-The minorities represent about 3 percent of the population.
+The most populated parts of the country are the area around the capital Tirana, the port of Durrës and generally in the western lowlands of the country.
+Albania is a country with a relatively homogeneous population.
+Minorities represent about 3 percent of the population.
 The largest one is the Greek minority (located in the southern part of the country, in the provinces of Dropull, Pogon and Vurg).
-Other minorities are the Macedonians, located in the area of the Great Prespa Lake, Serbian, Roma etc. The largest population is concentrated in the cities of Tirana, Durrës, Elbasan, Shkodra, Vlora, Korça etc. Other cities of tourist importance are Berat, Gjirokastra, Saranda, Kruja and Pogradec.
+Other minorities include Macedonians, located in the areas of the Great Prespa Lake, as well as Montenegrin, Roma etc. The largest populations are concentrated in the cities of Tirana, Durrës, Elbasan, Shkodra, Vlora, Korça etc. Other cities of tourist importance include Berat, Gjirokastra, Saranda, Kruja and Pogradec.

-Albania became unique in Europe in 1967, since all kinds of religions were banned by closing down churches, mosques, religious schools and tekkes.
+Albania became unique in Europe in 1967, when all religious activity was banned by closing down churches, mosques, religious schools and tekkes.
 For about 23 years, Albania was the only atheist country in the world.
-In 1990, after the democratic movement, the freedom of religion was restored and all the churches and mosques were rebuilt, as well as many other objects of religion.
-Albania offers several types of religious pilgrimages.
-The most important are those in honor of Shna Nues (St. Anthony) on 13 June at the Church of Lac, the pilgrimage of Abas Ali on 19 August in Tomori Mountain, the one in honor of St. Mary on 15 August in some of the churches across the country, the pilgrimage in honor of Sari Salltiku in Kruja, etc.
+In 1990, after a democratic movement, the freedom of religion was restored and churches and mosques were rebuilt, as well as many other religious buildings.
+Albania has several places of religious pilgrimage.
+The most important are those in honor of Shna Nues (St. Anthony) on 13 June at the Church of Lac, the pilgrimage of Abas Ali on 19 August in Tomorr Mountain, the one in honor of St. Mary on 15 August in some of the churches across the country, the pilgrimage in honor of Sari Salltik in Kruja and others.

 The following are also public holidays that do not occur on the same date every year:

 - Catholic Easter: March/April/March